James Robertson Justice: Acting career

-After leaving the Navy, Justice pursued acting after joining the Players' Theatre in London.
+Following his Navy discharge, Justice pursued acting after joining the Players' Theatre in London.
 Under the chairmanship of Leonard Sachs, who was latterly chairman of BBC television's The Good Old Days, the club would stage Victorian music hall nights.
 Substituting for Sachs one night, Justice was recommended for the film For Those in Peril (1944).

 With his domineering personality, bulky physique (he played rugby for Beckenham RFC First XV in the 1924–25 season alongside Johnnie Cradock who would become the partner of 1950s TV chef Fanny), and rich, booming voice, Justice was soon established as a major supporting actor in British comedy films.
 His first leading role was as headmaster in the film Vice Versa (1948), written and directed by Peter Ustinov, who cast Justice partly because he had been "a collaborator of my father's at Reuters".
 Justice made it to Walt Disney in a film adaptation of Robin Hood called The Story of Robin Hood (1952) where he took the role of Little John.
 Justice also was the demanding surgeon Sir Lancelot Spratt in the "Doctor" series of films of the 1950s and 1960s, beginning with Doctor in the House (1954), playing the role for which he is possibly best remembered.
 In his films he was sometimes credited as Seumas Mòr na Feusag (Scottish Gaelic, translation: Big James with the Beard), James R. Justice, James Robertson or James Robertson-Justice.

 On 31 August 1957, he helped launch the TV station Scottish Television (STV), hosting the channel's first show, This is Scotland.
 From 1957 to 1960, and again from 1963 to 1966, he was Rector of the University of Edinburgh.
 In the war film The Guns of Navarone (1961), he had a co-starring role as well as narrating the story.
+He also appeared in Hancock’s Half Hour on radio in 1958.

 He appeared in four films with Navarone co-star Gregory Peck, including Captain Horatio Hornblower (1951), and Moby Dick (1956), in which he played the one-armed sea captain also attacked by the white whale.
 In the film, Justice's character tries to befriend Captain Ahab (played by Peck), but is amazed and repulsed by Ahab's obsessive pursuit of Moby Dick.

 He was under contract to the Rank Organisation and appeared in many of its films.
-He notably appeared in several movies with Leslie Phillips..
+He notably appeared in several movies with Leslie Phillips.

 Not long after completing his work for Chitty Chitty Bang Bang in 1968, Justice suffered a severe stroke, which signalled the beginning of the end for his career.
-However, he nevertheless appeared in a number of films afterwards, albeit in less prominent roles (i.e. playing his best known character of Sir Lancelot Spratt for the final time in Doctor in Trouble (1970), featured only briefly in several scenes).
+However, he nevertheless appeared in a number of films afterwards, albeit in less prominent roles (i.e. playing his best known character, Sir Lancelot Spratt, for the final time in Doctor in Trouble (1970), appearing briefly in several scenes).
 He suffered a further series of strokes, which left him unable to work.